1. How to invest in Post Office Fixed Deposits?

 2.Features & Benefits of Post Office Fixed Deposit

-- Any individual can open a fixed deposit in the post office.
+a.
+There are no restrictions to opening a POFD.
+Any individual can open a fixed deposit in the post office.

-- There is no limit to the number of FD accounts that can be opened at the post office.
+d.
+There is no limit to the number of FD accounts that can be opened at the post office.

-- Under Section 80C of Income Tax Act of India, 1961, the investment made within 5 years are eligible for tax benefits and deductions.
+j.
+Under Section 80C of Income Tax Act of India, 1961, the investment made within 5 years are eligible for tax benefits and deductions.

-- The interest paid by the post office is subject to TDS.
+k.
+The interest paid by the post office is subject to TDS.
 If no TDS is deducted, the same needs to be offered in the return of income.

 3.Tax benefit for senior citizens

-Do note that with effect from 1 April 2018, any interest received by senior citizens from deposits in Post Office would be exempt up to Rs 50,000 under Section 80TTB.
+Do note that with effect from 1 April 2018, any interest received by senior citizens from deposits in Post Office would be tax exempt up to Rs 50,000 under Section 80TTB.

-4. Interest Rates in Post Office Fixed Deposit (Effective 1st January 2018)
+4. Interest Rates in Post Office Fixed Deposit (Effective 1st October 2018)

 The rate of interest for POFD is revised by the government at the starting of every quarter of the final year.
 It is calculated on the basis of yield on government securities.